First impressions separate the bad websites from the good ones, and you don’t have to be a web designer to know the difference.

 You want to pay close attention to your website’s navigation.

-And remember that you can have fun with your menu bar: if you’re tired of the traditional top menu, opt for a drop-down or a sidebar, like in Dolly Ave’s case.
+Still, that doesn’t mean that you can’t have fun with your menu bar: if you’re tired of the traditional top menu, opt for a drop-down or a sidebar, just like Dolly Ave.

-You want your overall navigation to be easy for your visitors to use – as well as to locate.
+First and foremost though, navigation needs to be easy for your visitors to use – as well as to locate.

 Have a logical page hierarchy